booorayan/silt2/README.md

 - when an order is created
 - whether an sms alert is sent when an order is added

+The `coverage` library was used for coverage checking during testing.
+To install it run `pip install coverage`

+Run tests with coverage checking using the following command: `coverage run manage.py test`

 The CI/CD pipeline is implemented using Github Actions.
 The pipeline file is located in the .github/workflows directory

 The pipeline has three jobs: `test, build and deploy`

 The `test` job runs the unit tests.
 The `build` job builds the docker image and pushes it to Docker Hub.
-The `deploy` job deploys the docker image on an EC2 instance provisioned on AWS
+The `deploy` job deploys the docker image on an EC2 instance provisioned on AWS.

+The EC2 instance ip is 44.202.134.252.
+Test the endpoint: `curl -v http://44.202.134.252:8000/api/customers/`.
+You should get a `403 Forbidden` response

 ### 6. Test
 To test the application locally, ensure you have the following: